-All visitors to indoor spaces on campus are required to attest to vaccination status.
-In some circumstances, visitors who are not up-to-date with COVID vaccines are now permitted if they either attest to (and are prepared to show proof of) having a negative test for COVID-19 OR agree to wear a mask at all times when indoors.
+All visitors to indoor spaces on campus must be fully vaccinated for COVID-19 and prepared to show proof of vaccination.
+In some circumstances, visitors who are not fully vaccinated are permitted if they are prepared to show proof of having a negative test for COVID-19 OR agree to wear a mask at all times when indoors.

 Negative COVID tests

 Acceptable tests are a PCR test conducted within 72 hours of the visit or a rapid antigen test completed within 8 hours of the visit.

 - PCR tests: An email, printout, photo or other screenshot from the test provider.

 - Antigen tests: An email, printout, photo or other screenshot from the test provider.
 A digital photo (with date stamp) of a home antigen test is acceptable.

 The individual event organizers or University hosts may examine this proof of testing at their discretion.

 - Cancel the visit if they test positive for COVID-19 within 10 days of the planned start of the visit.

 - Cancel the visit if they are experiencing symptoms consistent with COVID-19 that are not explained by previously diagnosed conditions.

 - Cancel or postpone the visit if they were identified as a close contact of an individual who tested positive within the last ten days unless they have tested negative since the exposure.